andrew/ultimate-awesome/README.md

 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-world](https://github.com/planetopendata/awesome-world) - A collection of awesome world  (countries, cities, codes, flags, languages, latitude/longitude, etc.) datasets.
+- [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools, articles and other resources on security applied to Machine Learning and MLOps systems.
 - [awesome-decentralized-papers](https://github.com/xasos/awesome-decentralized-papers) - Influential papers in decentralized systems (cryptocurrencies, contracts, consensus, etc.).
-- [awesome-IoT-security-article](https://github.com/H4lo/awesome-IoT-security-article) - Collect some iot-related security articles, including vulnerability analysis, security conferences and papers, etc.
 - [font-awesome-pro](https://github.com/hung1001/font-awesome-pro) - CDN free for Font Awesome 5 Pro.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.